-In accordance with articles 16.2 and 16.18 of the Company's articles of association and code provision B.2.2 of the CG Code, Mr. Ma Fujiang, Mr. Bao Xingyi, Ms. Liu Wenji, Ms. Liu Yangfang and Mr. Ho Hung Tim Chester shall retire at the Annual General Meeting of the Company to be held on 15 June 2023 (the "2023 AGM").
-All of the above retiring Directors, being eligible, will offer themselves for re-election at the 2023 AGM.
+In accordance with articles 16.2 and 16.18 of the Company's second amended and restated memorandum and articles of association and code provision B.2.2 of the CG Code, Mr. Wang Sheng, Mr. Ding Yu, Ms. Xu Xing, Ms. Liu Wenji and Ms. Liu Yangfang shall retire at the Annual General Meeting of the Company to be held on 14 June 2024 (the "2024 AGM").
+All of the above retiring Directors, being eligible, will offer themselves for re-election at the 2024 AGM.